-QUTCOFFSET is the system value containing the coordinated universal time offset, which is a value that defines the time difference between the local time and UTC (also known as Greenwich Mean Time).
-Refer to the IBM iSeries Work Management guide (CD-ROM Book number QB3ALG01) for further details.
+QUTCOFFSET is the system value containing the coordinated universal time offset, which is a value that defines the time difference between the local time and UTC (also known as Greenwich Mean Time, or Zulu).
+Refer to the IBM iSeries Work Management guide for further details.